hobg0blin/web-production-2/week1/css_refresher.md

 A better idea is to use a selector, which in HTML takes the form of an ID, element type, or a class:

-A type selector, as in the example above, is just an element type:
+A **type selector**, as in the example above, is just an element type:

 `p {
   color: red;
 }`

-An ID selector, denoted by the `#`, is only used for one element on the page - save these for if you have a **specific** element that really needs a unique style.
+An **ID selector**, denoted by the `#`, is only used for one element on the page - save these for if you have a **specific** element that really needs a unique style.

 `#header {
   font-size: 240px;
 }`

-Classes, on the other hand, are used for multiple elements that have the same style.
+**Classes**, on the other hand, are used for multiple elements that have the same style.
 Let’s say we want a bunch of divs to have the same background color:

 `.blue-div {
   background-color: blue;